-Sometimes we've had it with the cheer and just want to curl up with a blanket and hide from the increased stressors as well as parties and get-togethers filled with drinking and food, then there's the shopping and shipping, even the smiles and Christmas music.
+Sometimes we've had it with the cheer and just want to curl up with a blanket and hide from the increased stressors as well as parties and get-togethers.
+Then there's the shopping and shipping, and even the smiles and Christmas music.

-But leave it to us New Hampshirites to burn out last.
+But leave it to New Hampshire to be the last state in the entire country to burn out last.

-That's right, according to rehabs.com, we can handle the happiness and festive spirit longer than any other state, although we do burn out before Santa even arrives.
+That's right, according to Rehabs, New Hampshire can handle the happiness and festive spirit longer than any other state, although we do burn out before Santa even arrives.

 This new study asked people how long they can survive before holiday exhaustion sets in, defining the season as Thanksgiving to Christmas.

-Most people are already burned out while New Hampshire feels the loss of festive spirit by mid-December, according to the report.
+Most people are already burned out around the country, while New Hampshire feels the loss of festive spirit by mid-December, according to the report.

 Let's be honest, too, the term hardy New Englanders didn't become a thing for nothing.
 We've always been known as resilient, and honestly, FUN!
 So how did our fellow New England states do in comparison?

-While Maine, followed by Connecticut, can pretty much hang with us granite staters, according to the rehabs.com study, Vermont, Massachusetts, and Rhode Island felt the burnout barely into the first week of December.
+While Maine, followed by Connecticut, can pretty much hang with New Hampshire, according to Rehabs, Vermont, Massachusetts, and Rhode Island felt the burnout barely into the first week of December.

 Is there a solution?
-While some of us are just fine lying low during the holidays, Inforum.com says sleep is key in battling burnout in general.
+While some of us are just fine lying low during the holidays, Inform says that sleep is the key to battling burnout in general.